 Because of our work in dealing with copyright companies in our songbook projects, we’ve built up a fairly large database of their contact info.
-You can open up the above listed pdf or we can email you a hard copy for a handling fee of $5, (shipping will be added for mailed copies).
 Feel free to contact us with any questions you have regarding copyrights or copyright companies.
 Some places online where you can search and obtain copyright permission for songs are www.musicservices.org, and www.ccli.com.
 These companies represent many copyright owners.
 The following companies handle performance rights and have extensive indices listing songs and publishers: www.ascap.com, www.bmi.com, and www.sesac.com.

 A few points regarding songs found in songbooks we have published:

 - If the song has no copyright notice printed at the bottom of the page, according to our knowledge it can be considered public domain and can be used, copied, or arranged free of charge for any purpose.
 (Note that we can’t guarantee this to apply to the copyright status of songs in books not published by us.
 See below for more information on books by other publishers.)

 - Some songs may have a notice saying “Copyright by PrairieView Press.”
 Most of the time this denotes a song that was first published by PrairieView Press.
 PrairieView Press does not actually own any songs, and the rights remain with the author.
 You will need to contact them if you need permission to use a song.
 We can refer you to the author, or you can find their contact info on our copyright list.